FlowFuse/website/src/node-red/notification/email.md

 - Manage Email Frequency: Avoid sending too many email notifications within a short period, as this can trigger spam filters.
 Instead, maintain a consistent sending frequency and provide valuable content to recipients.
 - Maintain a Clean Email List: Regularly clean your email list by removing invalid or inactive email addresses.
 High bounce rates and spam complaints can negatively impact your sender's reputation.
 - Monitor Sending Reputation: Monitor your sender reputation using tools like SenderScore or Postmaster Tools.
 A poor sender reputation can result in email deliverability issues and increased spam filtering.

-## Conclusion

-This guide covers integrating email into Node-RED for the seamless sending and receiving of email notifications.
-We provide step-by-step instructions, explore best practices, and address anti-spam measures, ensuring reliable delivery of email notifications.